 No Hidden Costs

-All of our costs are displayed upfront.
-And for us, it doesn’t matter if it’s just 1 vehicle or an entire fleet composed of 500 trucks.
+All of our costs are displayed upfront, and are clearly presented whether you have just one vehicle or a fleet of 500 trucks.

 No Long-Term Contracts

 Fleet managers, owner-operators, and truck drivers can test our solution for 14 days.
-If they are not happy with it, they can return it without any hassle.
-Also, we don’t push our clients to sign long-term, lock-in contracts.
-They are free to cancel at any moment if they aren’t satisfied with our ELD solution.
+If they are unsatisfied, they can return it hassle-free.
+We also refrain from pushing clients into long-term, lock-in contracts, allowing them to cancel at any time if our ELD solution doesn’t meet their expectations.

 Top-Rated, Multilingual Customer Support